FormidableLabs/victory-docs/src/content/docs/victory-candlestick.md

 `type: number || function`

 The `candleWidth` prop is used to specify the width of each candle.
 This prop may be given as a number of pixels or as a function that returns a number.
-When this prop is given as a function, it will be evaluated with the arguments `datum`, and `active`.
+When this prop is given as a function, it will be evaluated with a single argument: an object containing all the props passed to the `Candle` component.
 When this value is not given, a default value will be calculated based on the overall dimensions of the chart, and the number of candles.

 *Note:* It is still possible to define candle width via the style prop with the `width` attribute, but `candleWidth` will take precedence.